peterdesmet/peterdesmet.github.io/_source/posts/2013/analyzing-gbif-data-licenses.md

 ## Conclusion

-Our analysis of the licenses of all GBIF registered datasets shows a bleak picture.
+Our analysis of the licenses of all 11.000+ GBIF registered datasets shows a bleak picture.
 Very few GBIF registered datasets can be easily and legally used, let alone without restrictions.
 This is mainly due to data being published with no or a non-standard license.

 Fixing this is crucial, and GBIF's 2014 mission to provide a machine readable, standard license to all datasets is a step in the good direction.
-We hope our analysis already helps with:
+We hope our [analysis](https://github.com/Datafable/gbif-data-licenses) (which can be run again) and [guidelines](https://github.com/Datafable/gbif-data-licenses/blob/master/guidelines.md) already help with:

 > The Secretariat would review existing metadata provisionally to assign[^5] each current data set to one of these categories and would then communicate with data publishers to confirm the assignment. [[source](https://dl.dropboxusercontent.com/u/639486/GBIF_Consultation_Standard_Data_Licences.pdf)]